HongHyeokBae/OsspProject/README.md

 This table is about best accuracy for each model during 30 epochs.
 Our proposal model achieved better performance(82.07%) than RestNet50(76.04%) or VGG16(79.88%).

 # Issues
-- Our proposal model has shown improvment in test accuracy, but the training accuracy is about 99%.
+- Our proposal model has shown improvment in test accuracy, but the training accuracy has been about 99%.
 This can be considered as overfitting.
 - The weights of voting system are now arbitrary numbers.
 They should be modified accordingly.